RivasCVA/TheAlgoView/README.md

 # The Algorithm Viewer
 A web application developed to help students learn important programming algorithms visually.
-Code examples, time and space complexites, and detailed explanations are provided for the algorithms.
+Code examples, time and space complexities, and detailed explanations are provided for the algorithms.

 # Link to Page
 [TheAlgoView.com](http://thealgoview.com)